-However, many school leaders are cautiously questioning how the more spiritually minded community colleges will fare amidst a diverse population of both “faith based” and non-practicing students across the country.
+However, many school leaders cautiously question how the more spiritually-minded community colleges will fare amidst a diverse population of “faith-based” and non-practicing students nationwide.

-Students often make their decisions not only on the underlying religious denominations, but also how strictly these religious beliefs structure the campus environment.
-Students considering a “faith based” school can choose from several types of structural options, including:
+Students often decide on the underlying religious denominations and how strictly these religious beliefs structure the campus environment.
+Students considering a “faith-based” school can choose from several types of structural options, including:

 - Schools that celebrate a religious history dating back to the school’s founders.
 However, these schools may or may not include the particular origin of religion as a major part of their modern-day instruction or campus functions.

-- Schools that are dedicated to traditional evangelical values, wherein the campus structures their conduct guidelines based on a set of religious beliefs and values.
+- Schools are dedicated to traditional evangelical values, wherein the campus structures its conduct guidelines based on religious beliefs and values.
 For example, some community colleges affiliate with Southern Baptist, Mennonite, and other Reformed Denominations.

-- Schools which are open to non-evangelical beliefs, wherein colleges adhere to the values of Catholicism, the Seventh Day Adventist Church, Judaism, or other religions.
+- Schools open to non-evangelical beliefs, wherein colleges adhere to the values of Catholicism, the Seventh Day Adventist Church, Judaism, or other religions.

 Examining the “Faith-Based” Model in the Surrounding College Community

-(HCC) and the “HCC Faith-Based Education Opportunity Initiative” are additional examples of how religion and public schools can intermingle.
-Although HCC is not officially considered a “faith based school,” the initiative allows students to join together for fellowship.
+Houston Community College (HCC) and the “HCC Faith-Based Education Opportunity Initiative” are additional examples of how religion and public schools can intermingle.
+Although HCC is not officially considered a “faith-based school,” the initiative allows students to join together for fellowship.
 In addition, the group conducts outreach to local churches and congregations to promote the community college.
 Employees of the program will devote Saturdays and Sundays to working with five faith-based organizations in the school's surrounding district.

-With a focus on the importance of education, HCC leaders are intending to “Encourage higher levels of access, persistence, and completion of graduation requirements for transfer to higher education through a deliberate partnership with five faith-based organizations located throughout the HCC district.”
+With a focus on the importance of education, HCC leaders intend to “Encourage higher levels of access, persistence, and completion of graduation requirements for transfer to higher education through a deliberate partnership with five faith-based organizations located throughout the HCC district.”

-Although public community colleges cannot hold a religious denomination, many campuses are employing faith-based outreach programs to encourage more students to enroll.
-With President Obama creating the White House Office on Faith Based and Neighborhood Partnerships, the trend is likely to continue.
+Although public community colleges cannot hold a religious denomination, many campuses employ faith-based outreach programs to encourage more students to enroll.
+The trend will likely continue with President Obama creating the White House Office on Faith-Based and Neighborhood Partnerships.